Declaration on the Rights of Indigenous Peoples: Criticism

-Prior to the adoption of the Declaration, and throughout the 62nd session of the General Assembly, a number of countries expressed concern about some key issues, such as self-determination, access to lands, territories and resources and the lack of a clear definition of the term "indigenous".
+Prior to the adoption of the declaration, and throughout the 62nd session of the General Assembly, a number of countries expressed concern about some key issues, such as self-determination, access to lands, territories and resources and the lack of a clear definition of the term "indigenous".
 In addition to those intending to vote against the adoption of the declaration, a group of African countries represented by Namibia proposed to defer action, to hold further consultations, and to conclude consideration of the declaration by September 2007.
-Ultimately, after agreeing on some adjustments to the Draft Declaration, a vast majority of states recognized that these issues could be addressed by each country at the national level.
+Ultimately, after agreeing on some adjustments to the draft declaration, a vast majority of states recognized that these issues could be addressed by each country at the national level.

 By opposing countries

-The four states that voted against continued to express serious reservations about the final text of the Declaration as placed before the General Assembly.
-All four opposing countries later changed their vote in favour of the Declaration.
+The four states that voted against continued to express serious reservations about the final text of the declaration as placed before the General Assembly.
+Article 130 of the Political Constitution of the United States All four opposing countries later changed their vote in favour of the declaration.

 Australia

-The Australian Government opposed the Declaration in the General Assembly vote of 2007, but has since endorsed the Declaration.
+The Australian Government opposed the declaration in the General Assembly vote of 2007, but has since endorsed the declaration.
 Australia's Mal Brough, Minister for Families, Community Services and Indigenous Affairs, referring to the provision regarding the upholding of indigenous peoples' customary legal systems, said that "There should only be one law for all Australians and we should not enshrine in law practices that are not acceptable in the modern world."

-Marise Payne, Liberal Party Senator for New South Wales, further elaborated on the Australian government's objections to the Declaration in a speech to the Australian Senate:
+Marise Payne, Liberal Party Australian Senate for New South Wales, further elaborated on the Australian government's objections to the declaration in a speech to the Australian Senate: